WordPress/performance/readme.txt

 * **Enqueued Assets Health Check:** Adds a CSS and JS resource check in Site Health status.
 * **Autoloaded Options Health Check:** Adds a check for autoloaded options in Site Health status.
 * **SQLite Integration:** Use an SQLite database instead of MySQL.
-* **Full Page Cache Health Check:** Adds a check for full page cache in Site Health status.
-* **Persistent Object Cache Health Check:** Adds a persistent object cache check for sites with non-trivial amounts of data in Site Health status.

 == Installation ==